 Merit Scholarships: Business, Management & Accounting

-Aberdeen Business School is pleased to offer a number of merit scholarships to outstanding students who wish to study at the School from September 2013 or January 2014.
+Aberdeen Business School is pleased to offer a number of merit scholarships to outstanding students who wish to study at the School.

 This page contains details of all scholarships available on courses apart from the MBA (Masters of Business Administration).
 Please click below if you wish to apply for an MBA scholarship.

 Value of awards: £2000, £1500, or £1000 per award